 LinkedIn has over 1 billion members, and a significant portion work in travel and tourism.
 The challenge is filtering them precisely.
-LinkedIn Sales Navigator gives you the tools to do that — by company type, size, location, job title, and even recent activity.
+LinkedIn Sales Navigator gives you the tools to do that, by company type, size, location, job title, and even recent activity.
 This guide walks through the exact steps to build a targeted list of tour operators and travel decision makers.

 Why LinkedIn Sales Navigator for tourism leads?

-Most tourism contact databases focus on email data.
-LinkedIn covers a different slice of the market: people who are active online, maintain updated profiles, and respond to direct messages.
 For markets where email open rates are lower, or for senior decision makers who are harder to reach by email, LinkedIn is often the more effective channel.

 Sales Navigator also lets you filter by recent activity.
 People who posted on LinkedIn in the last 30 days are actively checking the platform.
 Reaching out to them on LinkedIn gives you a much higher chance of getting seen than emailing a cold address.